-- station interchange upgrades including: - upgrade of the existing footpaths including regrading and widening paths between the station entrance and existing Gordon Crescent car park - one new DDA car space in the existing Gordon Crescent commuter car park and adjustment and regrading of the car park surface, including new line marking as required - o a new kiss and ride bay with new kerb ramp, bench and landscaping - minor work including adjustments to station lighting, relocation of electronic ticketing (Opal readers), relocation or replacement of existing customer facilities (drinking fountain, vending machine, waste and recycling bins and seating), improvement to station communications systems (including CCTV cameras), hearing loops, wayfinding signage and installation of yellow lines and tactiles.
+- station interchange upgrades including: - o a new DDA car parking space and a new kiss and ride bay on Douglas Street - upgrade of the existing footpaths and underpass of the Douglas Street entry forecourt to provide an accessible path of travel from a new DDA car parking space and a new kiss and ride bay. - o minor upgrade works including four new bicycle hoops at the Douglas Street entrance to replace existing bicycle racks, modification of underpass walls and ceilings, upgrade of station landscaping, adjustments to station lighting, relocation of electronic ticketing (Opal readers), relocation or replacement of existing customer facilities (vending machine, waste and recycling bins and seating), public domain works, improvement to station communications systems (including CCTV cameras), hearing loops, wayfinding signage and installation of yellow lines and tactiles on all platforms.